Extended Set-based Tasks for Multi-task Execution and Prioritization: Introduction

 \subsection{Contributions}

-The main contributions of this paper compared to the state of the art are summarized as follows. \begin{enumerate}[label=(\roman*)] \item We show that ESB tasks are an extension of Jacobian-based tasks, by deriving the conditions for dependent, independent, and orthogonal ESB tasks. \item The stability analysis of the prioritized execution of stack of ESB tasks is carried out and shown to be independent of the choice of specific gains. \item The proposed method extends to the dynamic model of robotic systems which include input torque bounds. \item We propose a systematic way of encoding prioritized stacks of tasks using prioritization matrices. \item Finally, we carry out the stability analysis in the case of switching between two distinct stacks of tasks. \end{enumerate} The framework proposed in this paper is compared with the state-of-the-art hierarchical quadratic programming approach for task execution and prioritization, highlighting the main differences both in terms of performance and computational complexity.
+The main contributions of this paper compared to the state of the art are summarized as follows: \begin{enumerate}[label=(\roman*)] \item We show that ESB tasks are an extension of Jacobian-based tasks, by deriving the conditions for dependent, independent, and orthogonal ESB tasks \item The stability analysis of the prioritized execution of stack of ESB tasks is carried out and shown to be independent of the choice of specific gains \item The proposed method is shown to be applicable to the dynamic nature of robotic systems with input torque bounds \item A systematic way to design prioritized stacks of tasks using prioritization matrices is devised \item We prove the stability of the robot behavior while switching between two distinct stacks of tasks \end{enumerate} The framework proposed in this paper is compared with the state-of-the-art hierarchical quadratic programming approach for task execution and prioritization, highlighting the main differences both in terms of performance and computational complexity.